Camera Use Policy

 - Cameras will be installed in locations which contribute to the safety and security of the College community.

-- Cameras may not be installed in private areas of the campus that don’t meet the criteria desribed in Section C. Cameras Exempt from this Policy.
+- Cameras may not be installed in private areas of the campus that don’t meet the criteria described in Section C. Cameras Exempt from this Policy.

 - Cameras shall not be intentionally directed in a manner to infringe on an individual’s reasonable expectation of privacy.